Freedmen's schools

 To free formerly enslaved people and other lower-class citizens from ignorance required education, a good one at that.
-The federal government created the Freedmen’s Bureau, to help freedmen get on their feet, which after a few years of this establishment focused itself solely on education.
+The federal government created the Freedmen's Bureau, to help freedmen get on their feet, which after a few years of this establishment focused itself solely on education.
 And so the name for these schools became widely known as Freedmen Schools.
 Unlike other public schools, freedmen schools did not receive most of their funding from the government or taxes, so they had to find other means to stay afloat; African Americans relied primarily on donations, community taxes, and several churches to continue functioning given the low-to-nonexistent budget.

-The belief that African Americans needed to learn how to be American and proper before they could be deemed as citizens joined together supporters to accomplish this vision.
-The establishment of these schools was years before the Jim Crow ‘separate but equal’ policies were enshrined into law.
-Separate schools where black and white segregated schools were regulated by the government; however, these schools were a predecessor to changing school systems and rising contention.
+The belief that African Americans needed to learn how to be American and proper before they could be deemed as citizens, joined supporters to accomplish this vision.
+The establishment of these schools was years before the Jim Crow ‘separate but equal’ policies were established in law--at which point black and white segregated schools were literally regulated by the government; however, these schools were a predecessor.

 Origins

 Church support

 After the freedom of slaves in the United States, a few years before the federal government decided to aid the education of African Americans, many schools were created by the local churches and well-wishers from the North.
 In September 1861 the American Missionary Association (AMA) organized one of the first freedmen schools in Virginia and began their journey in this historic work.
 The AMA was primarily focused on two things: anti-slavery and missionary work.
 With this, many accused church denominations of indoctrinating the students, which later was deemed incontestable.

-Despite fierce opposition, the AMA continued to lend its support to the education of freedmen and absorbed resources from similar disbanded groups, providing teachers funding and locations for schools.
+Despite fierce opposition, the American Missionary Association continued to lend its support to the education of freedmen and absorbed resources from similar disbanded groups.
+They also provided teachers funding and locations for schools.
 But like these other organizations, their support could not continue forever, and the AMA reluctantly pulled away most of their support efforts, leaving their members of the school board and teachers to continue giving what support they could provide.
 AMA's generosity towards freedmen helped and continues to provide education at the primary, secondary, and higher education levels.
 Schools would continue to be affected by the efforts of the AMA even as they entered into the era of 'separate but equal' after the termination of freedmen schools.